mtymek/MiniUrl/README.md

 Usage
 -----

 There are many ways of using MiniUrl, depending on your needs.
-You can implant it into your app and use it as a part of your business logic, or you can use provided middleware to create a website that exposes link shortening directly to your users.
+You can incorporate it into your app and use it as a part of your business logic, or you can use provided middleware to create a website that exposes link shortening directly to your users.

-Before you start, you need to create new instance of `ShortUrlService`, pass base URL used for link generation (your short domain), and repository that will take care of storing short URLs:
+Before you start, you need to create new instance of `ShortUrlService`, pass base URL used for link generation (your short domain) and repository that will take care of storing short URLs:

 ```php
 $pdo = new PDO("sqlite:links.db");